-If a special event is scheduled during evening hours or on weekends, the group is required to have a club advisor or member of the college's staff on site as a monitor.
+If a special event is scheduled during evening hours or on weekends, the group is required to have a club advisor or a PT/FT OCC faculty or staff member on site as a monitor.

 Student Life lists events and activities for clubs on the Student Life webpage and on the OCC app.
 If your club would like an event or activity included, please submit your content to studentlife@ocean.edu.